garciadanny/Gratuity/README.md

 After an 10 minutes, clear the state.
 - [x] Optional: Use locale specific currency and currency thousands separator.
 - [x] Optional: Add a light/dark color theme to the settings view.
+- [x] Optional: Make sure the keyboard is always visible and the bill amount is always the first responder.

 ## Demos